Fall Glow Tournament

-Join us on Friday, October 21 for our annual glow tournament!
-Beginning at 7:00pm, players will navigate through the darkness, throwing glowing discs at illuminated baskets.
-Each participant will receive a glowing disc and prizes will be awarded for division winners.
-Click here to sign up!
+Join us on Friday, October 13 for our annual glow tournament!
+This event will take place at night, using glowing discs and illuminated baskets.
 For more information, email Kyle Talley.

 How to Play

 The object of disc golf is to traverse the course from beginning to end in the fewest throws of the disc.
 The competitor who plays the round in the fewest total throws (plus penalties) is the winner.
 Play on each hole begins at the teeing area and ends at the target.
 After the player has thrown from the tee, each successive throw is made from where the previous throw came to rest.

 After completing a hole, the player proceeds to the teeing area of the next hole, until all holes have been played.

 Disc golf courses are normally laid out in and around wooded areas with diverse terrain to provide natural obstacles to the flight of the disc.
 These natural obstacles are very much a part of the game and must not be altered by a player in any way to decrease the difficulty of a hole.
 Players must play the course as they find it and play the disc where it lies.